clarabomy/TIMIT_project/phonemes_words_recognition/README.txt

 you can use jupyter notebook to open "Speech-recognition-TIMIT.ipynb"

-It needs to load JSON files made with create_desc_json.py which needs the dataset to be arranged like LibriSpeech. arrangeTIMIT.py will arrange it so that the JSON can be made.
+(It needs to load JSON files made with create_desc_json.py which needs the dataset to be arranged like LibriSpeech. arrangeTIMIT.py will arrange it so that the JSON can be made.)
+=> But the JSON are already present in  \JSON directory

 all the other functions are used in the notebook along with explainations.